Learning how to write a good-quality CV is the first step to finding a job and gaining valuable experience outside of school.

 CV template for a 16-year-old

-Below is a CV template that you can copy, paste, and customise with your own skills and experience:
+Below is a simple CV template that includes everything you should put on a CV.
+You can copy, paste, and customise it with your own skills and experience:

 1. CV Title